chris-clement/Algorithmic-Complexity/AlgorithmicComplexityI/notes_2.md

 Negative number of groups. --> Throw error
 1 person but 2 groups required.--> Throw error

-Function signature is determing types of inputs vs types of outputs e.g. array, string, integers.
+Function signature comprises of the following:

+- type of parameter
+- name of parameters
+- type of return values
+- name of function